j4yb1rd/DATA4380-IndividualProject/README.md

 ![](NYU_0051002_OFC_standardFALSE.png)

-The activity in the orbitofrontal cortex of one particular patient.
+The activity in the orbitofrontal cortex of one patient.
+The x-axis is the number of each individual time step, and the y-axis represents the unnormalized blood flow in that brain region.

 ### Problem Formulation